paddyohanlon/remote-manifesto/_posts/2014-01-02-jekyll-post-specific-css-and-webfonts.md

 location: Girona, Catalonia
 ---

-How to do post specific CSS with [Jekyll](http://jekyllrb.com) has been documented, but all examples I found only explained how to include a stylesheet in individual posts, and not on a site homepage, index.html.
+How to do post specific CSS with [Jekyll](http://jekyllrb.com) has been documented, but all examples I found only explain how to include a stylesheet in individual posts, and not on a site homepage, index.html.
 I feature my latest post in full on the homepage and so need any styles specific to it included there, and in this case I needed a web font specific to the post too.

 My site’s directory structure looks something like this: